Mechlorethamine Topical (Valchor®, Nitrogen Mustard)

 There are a number of things you can do to manage the side effects of mechlorethamine topical.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 This medication can cause an inflammation of your skin, called dermatitis.
 Your skin may swell, itch, become red, or develop ulcers or blisters.
 This may be more of a problem in sensitive areas such as skin folds or genital areas.
 Notify your healthcare team if you experience these symptoms as they can prescribe topical steroids to treat the symptoms or alter the dose/schedule of the medication until it resolves.

 Your skin may darken in the areas where the medication is applied.
 This tends to go away once the medication is stopped.
 Your skin may also become very dry.
 Use additional moisturizing lotions and creams throughout the day.

 Secondary Skin Cancer

 There is a very low risk of developing non-melanoma skin cancer if you receive this medication along with other skin directed therapies (radiation, phototherapy).
 Your healthcare team will monitor your skin for skin cancer during and after your treatment with mechlorethamine topical.
-Notify your healthcare team if you develop any new skin lesions.
+Call your healthcare team if you have any new skin lesions.